LeeKyoungIl/spring-cloud-config-sample/README.md

 # spring-cloud-config-sample

-This is a simple Spring Cloud Config Server for Spring Boot/Cloud Application.
+This is a sample of Spring Cloud Config Server for Spring Boot/Cloud Application.

 # Usage
 - install JDK 1.8